Christopher C. Murray

 Policies and practices.
 Drafts employment contracts and severance agreements, disciplinary notices, employee manuals and handbooks, non-compete and non-solicitation agreements, and other employment-related documents.

 Following law school, Chris served as a law clerk for Judge Fred I. Parker of the United States Court of Appeals for the Second Circuit.
 Chris began his career in private practice at a prominent law firm in Chicago.
 He joined Ogletree's Indianapolis office in 2007.
 A regular speaker and writer on employment law issues, Chris has been quoted in Employment Law 360 and Inside Counsel magazine.

-Chris presently serves as Chair of the Indianapolis Bar Association's Labor and Employment Section.
+In 2013, Chris served as Chair of the Indianapolis Bar Association's Labor and Employment Section.
 In 2013, he was appointed by the U.S. District Court for the Southern District of Indiana to the Board of Directors for Indiana Federal Community Defender, Inc., which provides representation to indigent clients in federal court.
 Chris is also a member of the Board of Managers of the University of Pennsylvania Law School Alumni Society.

 - D.R.
 Horton, Inc. v.
 N.L.R.B., 2013 WL 6231617 (5th Cir.
 December 3, 2013).
 Successfully represented D.R.
 Horton (with Ron Chapman, Jr.) in challenging new NLRB rule banning class and collective action waivers in employment arbitration agreements.